 0xFFFFFFFFFFFFFFFF (-1 in Java): This value is reserved for internal use by ObjectBox and may not be used by the app.

 By default object IDs are assigned by ObjectBox.
 For each new object, ObjectBox will assign an unused ID that is above the current highest ID value used in a box.
 For example, if there are two objects with ID 1 and ID 100 in a box the next object that is put will be assigned ID 101.

 By default, only ObjectBox may assign IDs.
 If you try to put an object with an ID greater than the currently highest ID, ObjectBox will throw an error.

-However, if you need to assign IDs by yourself you can change the ID annotation to
+If you need to assign IDs by yourself you can change the ID annotation to:

-@Id(assignable =true) .
-This will allow putting an entity with any valid ID, including zero to let ObjectBox auto assign a new ID.
+This will allow putting an entity with any valid ID.
+You can still set the ID to zero to let ObjectBox auto assign a new ID.

 Check this issue on Github for status.